TwixmixyJanet/react-portfolio/README.md

 ## Usage

-This is a on and off-line text editor application.
+This project is my full stack MERN software engineer portfolio.
 If you would like to update and use app follow the installation steps and curate it to your needs.
 If you would like to use this app, follow the steps under the description 'How to' above and click the link at the top of this page.

 ## License